 - You’ll be able to tell if your business is really making money or not, and

 - you’ll be able to use most of these expenses as deductions when you file your tax return

-- a color-coded spreadsheet with fun fonts?
+- a color-coded spreadsheet with fun/playful fonts

 - a snazzy painted file cabinet to store your receipts and paperwork in